geekyTV/Vidlii-Live-Sub-Count/README.md

 Because you could make stuff.
 And see your stats.
 Just about it!

 ### How do I install it?
 Installation is very easy.
-Download a release and upload the ZIP contents into your webserver.
+Download a release and upload the ZIP contents onto your webserver.
 Just make sure you have PHP installed on your webserver and the JSON module is activated.

 ### Developers' Note:
 Enjoy the live sub counter and help improve onto it!